DISSOCIATION AND DID: THE FUNDAMENTALS

 Really fantastic training.
 Slick, very well organised but with a light touch.
 My patient R has been using your materials extensively already and found the training very inspiring and I personally gained a huge amount from the day.Dr Gordon Barclay

-Until the next event
+Until this event